-All staff model socially responsible behaviour and they make their presence felt during the continuity of instruction, accounting for breaks as well as the time before and after learning.
+Behaviour expectations are consistently modeled, taught and actively promoted throughout the school.
+At the beginning of each year, teachers take time to teach expected behaviour directly to students.
+All staff model socially responsible behaviour, and they make their presence felt during the continuity of instruction, accounting for breaks as well as the time before and after learning.
 Adults are in constant communication with students to encourage social responsibility and self-regulation, and they communicate with their classes to emphasize points they feel need to be made on a wider scale.

-We utilize our leadership BRICK students, and all students in general, to model and encourage the creation and maintenance of a restorative, and peaceful school environment.
-Considerable time and energy is spent inviting all students to participate in and join in one or more of the many extra-curricular teams, clubs and activities offered by the school, to increase their connectedness and sense of belonging.
-Pods focus on creating that unique sense of belonging to a pod, especially during September, and also throughout the whole year during both online and face-to-face instructional time.
+We utilize our leadership students, and all students in general, to model and encourage the creation and maintenance of a restorative, and peaceful school environment.
+Considerable time and energy is spent inviting all students to participate in and join in one or more of the many extra-curricular teams, clubs and activities offered at the school, to increase their connectedness and sense of belonging.
+Pods focus on creating that unique sense of belonging and identity, especially during September, and throughout the whole year.